-Looking to boost your knowledge of Africa?
-Take a look at these interesting facts about Mali!
+Looking to boost your knowledge of Africa and increase your chances of winning the next geography quiz?
+Take a look at these 15 fun facts about Mali!

 Mali is a large landlocked country in West Africa.
 It is bordered by Algeria to the north, Niger to the east, Burkina Faso and Cote d’Ivoire to the south, Guinea to the southwest and Senegal and Mauritania to the west.